brevzin/cpp_proposals/md/var-template-params.md

     p.maybe_print(4);        // prints 4
     p.maybe_print("hello"s); // doesn't print anything

-`#!c++ Printer` is a class template that has a single template parameter that accepts a `#!c++ bool` variable template that consists of a single template parameter.
-The only way to achieve such a construction today is to wrap the variable template in a class template that has a `#!c++ value` static data member that needs to be accessed.
+`Printer` is a class template that has a single template parameter that accepts a `bool` variable template that consists of a single template parameter.
+The only way to achieve such a construction today is to wrap the variable template in a class template that has a `value` static data member that needs to be accessed.
 As variable templates are becoming more common, this is an undesirable indirection.

 The allowable types for the variable template parameter would follow the usual rules for other non-type template parameters.
-They could refer to other template parameters and they could be `#!c++ auto`:
+They could refer to other template parameters and they could be `auto`:

     :::c++
     template <typename T, template <int > T Constant>